ArdWang/NEWCONCEPTENGLISH2/README.md

 Now that firemen hava put out a big forest fire in California, they have been trying to discover its cause.
 There was no evidence that it was started by broken glass or by cigarette end.
 However, a fireman has just solved the mystery.
 He noticed the remains of a snake which had been by a bird on to the electic wires.
 In winding itself round the wires, the snake had sent sparks to the ground and its caused the fire.

+#### Lesson 54 Sticky fingers

+As soon as the writer returned home from the shops, she began to make some meat pies.
+When the telephone rang soon afterwards, her fingers very sticky.
+She spent talking to Helen Bates ten minutes on the telephone.
+After taht she looked at the mess she had made.
+The telephone and the doornobs were covered with pastry.
+Just then the postman rang the doorbell.
+He wanted her to sign for a registered letter.